 There are four important considerations you have to be mindful of when purchasing prescription lenses: vision, comfort, safety and appearance.

-While your optometrist jacksonville, determine the best specification for your eye care needs through a thorough, comprehensive eye exam, it is still essential to understand your individual needs by evaluating your past experiences with prescription eyeglasses by reviewing your old pair of glasses.
+While your optometrist in Jacksonville FL, determine the best specification for your eye care needs through a thorough, comprehensive eye exam, it is still essential to understand your individual needs by evaluating your past experiences with prescription eyeglasses by reviewing your old pair of glasses.

 When you visit your eye doctor in jacksonville fl, remember to bring your existing eyeglasses so our professional team can properly assess what about your current eye wear is working or not working to meet your specific needs.